Gustavolando/otCSSOnly3DTextAnimationEffects/README.md

 This is one of those nice and cool CSS effects you always see and get amazed.

-I practiced here 3D perspective, transition synchronization CSS vars in tags, rotation animation, gradients and a simple bice design composition.
+I practiced here 3D perspective, transition synchronization CSS vars in tags, rotation animation, gradients and a simple nice design composition.

 Synched HTML and CSS only code.